Oneill19/G2-ZLI/README.md

 - import the data from ```zliScheme.sql```

 <br/>
-(Please make sure you import the users from server gui to be able to log in)
+(Please make sure you import the users from the server GUI, only once after importing the data to be able to log in)

 <a id="screenshots"></a>
 ## Screenshots